Lezcano/GPIOServer/INSTALL.md

 Verify that the output contains nothing but a list of "newest version" messages.

+> ./06-UpgradePerl.sh

+Go get dinner, then rerun the script

+> ./06-UpgradePerl.sh

+Verify that the output contains nothing but a list of "newest version" messages.
 ```

 ### Step 4: Configure your GPIO hardware

-Edit the file "etc/GPIO.conf" and describe your specific GPIO hardware.
+Edit the file "etc/GPIO.conf" to describe your specific GPIO hardware.
 The commentary at the top of that file is self-explanatory, and there are
 example configurations to help you get started.

-The GPIOs shown by the GPIOServer must *NOT* include the ones used by the AppDaemon!
+The GPIOs shown by the GPIOServer shouldt *NOT* include the ones used by the AppDaemon!

 For example, suppose your rc.local contains the following: